 CR not removed by median stacking

-By default, the various recipes in MEGARA DRP use a median combination of three or more images to produce an average exposure and eliminate cosmic rays.
-However, when exposure times are long, it’s not uncommon for the same pixel to be hit by a cosmic ray in consecutive exposures.
+By default, MEGARA DRP recipes use median combination of three or more images to produce an average exposure and eliminate cosmic rays.
+However, when exposure times are long, the same pixel can be hit by cosmic rays in multiple consecutive exposures, causing the contamination to persist in the median-combined image.

 The most straightforward solution is to visually inspect the resulting image

-Such an automatic method is available in the numina subpackage crmasks, and it can be easily activated by modifying the default image combination method used by MEGARA DRP.
+The method described here is available in the numina crmasks. subpackage.
+We strongly recommend that users review that documentation thoroughly before applying it to MEGARA data.
+This method can be easily activated by modifying the default image combination settings in the MEGARA DRP.

-This method should only be applied when three or more equivalent exposures are available.
-It works by identifying pixels where the signal has been affected by cosmic rays in more than half of the available exposures, such that the median combination still retains an erroneous signal.
+This method requires three or more equivalent exposures.
+It identifies pixels where cosmic rays have affected the signal in more than half of the available exposures—cases where median combination alone cannot remove the contamination.

 Note